ycdxsb/PocOrExp_in_Github/2011/README.md

 - [https://github.com/nbeguier/postfix_exploit](https://github.com/nbeguier/postfix_exploit) :  ![starts](https://img.shields.io/github/stars/nbeguier/postfix_exploit.svg) ![forks](https://img.shields.io/github/forks/nbeguier/postfix_exploit.svg)

 ## CVE-2011-1575
- The STARTTLS implementation in ftp_parser.c in Pure-FTPd before 1.0.30 does not properly restrict I/O buffering, which allows man-in-the-middle attackers to insert commands into encrypted FTP sessions by sending a cleartext command that is processed after TLS is in place, related to a &quot;plaintext command injection&quot; attack, a similar issue to CVE-2011-0411.
+ The STARTTLS implementation in ftp_parser.c in Pure-FTPd before 1.0.30 does not properly restrict I/O buffering, which allows man-in-the-middle attackers to insert commands into encrypted FTP sessions by sending a cleartext command that is processed after TLS is in place, related to a "plaintext command injection" attack, a similar issue to CVE-2011-0411.